-- Password protection.
-Post Table Pro seamlessly integrates with the Password Protected Categories plugin allowing you to hide a portion of your website from public view.
-This sort of functionality can be used to protect a specific download category, its sub-categories, and all of the digital files that fall under it.
+- It seamlessly integrates with Password Protected Categories and other membership plugins.
+This allows you to hide any or all of your downloads from public view.
+You can protect a specific download category, its sub-categories, and all of the digital files inside.

 Reason #3: Premium support from the developers

-Since Posts Table Pro is a premium plugin, you can expect to receive support directly from the developers.
-In addition to this, you’ll have quick access to a knowledge base and tutorials (including video tutorials!).
+Since Document Library Pro is a premium plugin, you can expect to receive support directly from our WordPress experts.
+In addition to this, you’ll have quick access to the knowledge base and tutorials (including video tutorials!).

 How to set up a WordPress download manager on your WordPress site

-Step #1: Install and activate the Posts Table Pro plugin
+Step #1: Install and activate the Document Library Pro plugin

-To get started, purchase the Posts Table Pro plugin if you haven’t done so already.
+To get started, download the Document Library Pro plugin if you haven’t done so already.

-Finally, head over to Settings -> Posts Table Pro and enter your license key.
+- Finally, head over to Documents → Settings and enter your license key.

 Step #2: Quick add downloadable files to your website